 Patterns That Create Great Compound Domains

 Facebook, Snapchat, YouTube, Mailchimp, Dropbox, WordPress.
 Some of the most valuable tech brands are simple two-word combinations.
-The pattern works because it combines familiarity with novelty - each word is known, but the combination is new.
+According to a naming analysis by Squadhelp, compound names make up a significant portion of successful startup names because they combine familiarity with novelty[1] - each word is known, but the combination is new.

 Finding the right combination requires understanding why certain pairs work and others don't.
 The difference between "DropBox" (now worth billions) and a forgettable combination comes down to pattern selection.